Upsilon decay widths in magnetized asymmetric nuclear matter: in a field theoretical model for composite hadrons

-In the above, the factor $\frac {1}{\sqrt 6}$ refers to normalization factor arising from degeneracy factors due to color (3) and spin (2) of the quarks and antiquarks.
+In the above, $R_{\Upsilon (4S)}$ is the strength parameter of the harmonic oscillator wave function, $u_{\Upsilon (4S)}$.
+The factor $\frac {1}{\sqrt 6}$ in equation (\ref{u4s}) refers to normalization factor arising from degeneracy factors due to color (3) and spin (2) of the quarks and antiquarks.
 The $B^0$ and $\bar {B^0}$ states, with finite momenta, are explicitly given as

 and

 where,